Weyaaron/nvim-training/Readme.md

 - Ease of use.
 Starting a session should be seamless.
 The UI should not get in the way.
 - Fast and flow-inducing.
 There should be no waiting time between tasks and as little friction between tasks as possible.
 - (Eventually) Community-driven.
 Adding new tasks is encouraged, both by providing the interfaces and the documentation required.
 - Customizable.
-Task should be switched on and off with ease and the difficulty should be adjustable.
+Task should be switched on and off with ease, and the difficulty should be adjustable.

 # Non-Goals
 - Implement puzzles.
 A solution to the current task should be obvious and small, at most a few keystrokes on a vanilla setup.